Ithaca College's Program Philosophy for Athletic Training Education

 Mission for the Major

 The Athletic Training Bachelor of Science degree, in the Department of Exercise & Sport Science at Ithaca College is designed to foster and nurture the educational needs of students interested in Athletic Training, and related allied health fields by providing our students concentrated study and clinical experiences leading to certification as an athletic trainer from the Board of Certification.
-The program of study offered encompasses four interconnected domains of learning: experiential, cognitive, psychomotor, and affective as all students work towards exceeding entry-level competence and proficiency in the following athletic training performance domains:
+The program of study offered encompasses four interconnected domains of learning: experiential, cognitive, psychomotor, and affective as all students work towards exceeding entry-level competence and proficiency in the following BOC approved athletic training practice domains:

 Students' cognitive development is constructed with a strong foundation in the basic & life sciences with an underlying emphasis on the various physical, chemical, and physiological interactions; and all courses within the major are taught utilizing the most current research in order to further promote intellectual growth and development.
 Within the structure of this program, and in keeping with the mission of Ithaca College, students are also guided through a series of general education courses designed to heighten their awareness in the humanities, general sciences, social sciences, and the arts.
 In addition, the athletic training curriculum at Ithaca College seeks to integrate technology into the clinical and classroom arenas in order to enhance the development of skills and knowledge related to communication across varied mediums.